Phoenix Water Quality at a Glance

 Conserve Water

-Phoenix residents are required to follow water conservation ordinances including no outdoor watering between 10 AM and 5 PM from September to April.
+Phoenix residents must follow year-round water conservation ordinances.
+No outdoor watering is permitted between 10 AM and 5 PM.
 Take advantage of rebates for desert landscaping, drip irrigation, and high-efficiency fixtures.
+Join the Phoenix Save Water Pledge at phoenix.gov to be part of the city’s long-term conservation culture.
+Visit our Arizona page for statewide conservation context.

 water testing kit